History of Oak Family Vineyard and Ranch Estate

 played by Gary L. Conover, Lori Grbac, and Jacob Ambrosini

-Since its beginning, Oak Family Vineyard & Ranch Estate has raised the bar for quality, flavor, and value, plus the pure joy of sharing a grape or two with friends and family.
+Since its beginning, Oak Family Vineyard and Ranch Estate has raised the bar for quality, flavor, and value, plus the pure joy of sharing a grape or two with friends and family.

 Oak Family Teresa, Richard, Michael, and Chardonnay - circa 2011